Stuycs-K/project03-final-10-murokhs-steinmetzn/DEVLOG.md

 - Fixed more issues with node and library -- all project1 functionality works with new struct design full class period

+### 2024-01-07 - Minor fix
+- Fixed issue related to new struct parameters
+~5 mins

 ## Naomi Steinmetz

 ### 2024-01-06 - Proposal/Discussion/README